nervles/Weather-Station-IoT-Smart-RESTAPI/README.md

 - Wiring diagram for the integrating module (Eagle)
 - PCB diagram for the integrating module (Eagle)
 - Photos of the assembled weather station and integrating module
-- 3D model photos of the printed container
+- 3D model photo of the printed container

 ### Code
-- Code for the weather station (Arduino)
+- Code for the weather station (Arduino/C)
-- Code for the integrating module (Arduino with ESP32)
+- Code for the integrating module (Arduino/C)
 - Flask application for server-side implementation (Python)
 - Database creation code (SQL)
-- Website code for visualizing data (HTML/CSS)
+- Website code for visualizing data (HTML)

 ## Setup Instructions

 1. Connect the components according to the provided wiring diagrams.
 2. Upload the Arduino code to the weather station and integrating module.
 3. Set up the Flask application on a server (e.g., PythonAnywhere).
-4. Create the database using the provided SQL code.
+4. Create the database using the provided SQL code and deploy it on server.
 5. Deploy the website code to visualize the data.

 ![baza](https://github.com/nervles/Weather-Station-IoT-Smart-RESTAPI/assets/130153131/38502eed-e096-4185-9974-f735f3190816)